akshayrdeodhar/CoqZIter/report.md

 ##z

-The rewrite rules that we set out to prove will give significant performance improvements in standard CPU-based loop nests.
+The rewrite rules that we set out to prove will _not_ give significant performance improvements in standard CPU-based loop nests.
 In a sense, they are analogous to strength reduction, or induction variable elimination.
 The rules that we select are different from these optimizations due to the following factors-

 1. Unlike strength reduction, which merely reduces expensive arithmetic operations in a loop nest, these are built to be applied in a reconfigurable scalar datapath with a limited number of stages, with some operations being _unavailable_.
 In some cases, such transformations are necessary for a buffer to _fit_ within a given number of memory units, while in others, they eliminate operations which are incomputable on the hardware.